Henry Sanders -- Orangeburg

+ORANGEBURG -- Funeral services for Mr. Henry Sanders, 82, of Orangeburg, will be held at 2 p.m.
+Friday, Oct.
+9, 2020, at Simmons Funeral Home Chapel and Crematory, 2868 Columbia Road, Orangeburg, with interment to follow in Heavenly Rest Memorial Park, Cordova.
+Apostle Carrie Seawright is officiating.

+Mr. Sanders was born Oct.
+5, 1937, in Fairfax, to the proud parents of Hubert Sanders Sr. and Lenora Parker-Sanders.
+Henry leaves to cherish his fond memories a wife, Barbara Sanders; three daughters, Shebia Sanders of Brooklyn, New York, April Sanders of Orangeburg and Hendrella (Ferlenski) Greene of Orangeburg; five grandchildren, Jaquan Robinson, I' Ayana Sanders, Fershanti Sanders-Greene, O Quandre Sanders, and Maya Sanders-Greene, all of Orangeburg; two great-grandchildren, Jasharria Robinson and JaQuarri Robinson, both of Orangeburg.
+Also, two brothers-in-law, Daniel Brown and Nathaniel (Cora) Brown; three sisters-in-law, Catherine Brown, and Emily Brown; and a special friend, Rosemary Baker.

-ORANGEBURG -- Mr. Henry Sanders 82, of Orangeburg, passed away Friday, Oct.
-2, 2020, at the Regional Medical Center, Orangeburg.
+Mr. Sanders passed away Friday, Oct.
+2, at the Regional Medical Center, Orangeburg.

+Public viewing will be held from noon to 7 p.m.
+Thursday, Oct.
+8.

 Please adhere to all COVID-19 precautions.